TrueAbility/docker-chef-server/README.md

 ```

 Note that on the first boot, the startup wait lock also does a second wait to
 ensure that the `pivotal` user has been created properly before resuming.
+Ultimately, the first boot will take several minutes to complete because of
+all the reconfigurations that need to happen.

 ## Working With Chef Server